JingyunLiang/FKP/README.md

 ```

 ## Results
-Please refer to the [paper](https://arxiv.org/abs/2030.12345) and the [supplementary material](https://arxiv.org/abs/2030.12345) for results.
+Please refer to the [paper](https://arxiv.org/abs/2030.12345) for results.
 Since both DIP-FKP and KernelGAn-FKP are randomly intialized, different runs may get slightly different results.
 The reported results are averages of 5 runs.